AnalyticsMarch 2026 · 8 min read

 How do I import GA4 conversions into Google Ads?

-Go to Tools & Settings > Conversions in Google Ads, click the + button, choose Import, select Google Analytics 4 properties, pick your property, check the conversion event you want, and click Import.
-Then ensure "Include in Conversions" is set to Yes so it feeds smart bidding.
+In Google Ads, go to Tools > Goals > Conversions > Summary, click + Create conversion action, scroll past the category list and click Select property under "Use Google Analytics to bring in multiple conversion actions from an existing property".
+Choose your property, select the conversion event you want, and save.
+Ensure "Include in Conversions" is set to Yes so it feeds smart bidding.

 How do I know if my GA4 conversion tracking is working?